hugocaillard/clearness/app/routes/__posts/02-clarity-language/01-iterate-on-lists.md

 Finally, they all take a function as their first argument (`cook`, `isCooked` & `makeBurger`).
 The second argument is a **sequence (list, buffer, or string)**. `fold` takes a third argument, we'll talk more about it later.

-Let's focus on each of these functions.
+We will focus on each of these functions.

 ---
 ## map